k1jst/riares-docs/beginners.md

 Hope to hear you on the next net.
 The Swap and Sell net on Saturday Morning at 9:00 is a good first net as they really just want to see who's listening and don't want comments or anything.

-You can see a list of repeaters at NB1RI.net but you should have pretty good coverage from the Cumberland machine seeing as how Albion is about a mile away from it.
-145.17 Rx, 144.57 Tx, CTCSS 67.0
+You can see a list of repeaters at NB1RI.net

-Any questions feel free to text or call.
+Any questions feel free to text, call or email.